tc39/proposal-ses/README.md

 are safe for inclusion as normative optionals of `TheFrozenRealm`.
-However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for `TheFrozenrealm`.
+However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for `TheFrozenRealm`.
 Even when run in a web browser, `TheFrozenRealm`, having no host specific globals, must be considered a non-browser environment.
 Some post-ES2015 APIs proposed for Annex B, such as the [`RegExp` statics](https://github.com/claudepache/es-regexp-legacy-static-properties)